CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide650BuildDocker.md

 Let’s get started!

-### Milestone 1: Configure the connection to your OCIR Docker Repository
+### Step 1: Configure the connection to your OCIR Docker Repository

 Open your project in Develoepr Cloud, and follow the steps below: